ibm-cloud-docs/power-iaas/at-events.md

 ## Viewing events
 {: #at-viewing-events}

 The {{site.data.keyword.at_full_notm}} can have only one instance per geographic location.
 Separate Activity Trackers are available for North America, Europe, and Sydney geographic locations.
 To view events, you must access the {{site.data.keyword.at_full_notm}} web user interface.
-To learn more, see [Starting the web UI through the IBM Cloud UI](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-launch#launch_step2).
+To learn more, see [Launching the UI through the IBM Cloud UI](/ddocs/activity-tracker?topic=activity-tracker-launch#launch_cloud_ui).